In this post, we’re sharing our 5-day Snowdonia itinerary, now known by its Welsh name Eryri National Park

 Accommodation in Snowdonia National Park

-You’ll find plenty of choice of accommodation in Snowdonia to suit all budgets.
-We booked a self-catering cottage in Betwys Garmon, on the A45 between Waunfawr and Rhyd-Ddu .
-Although this tiny hamlet doesn’t have many facilities in the village, it is an ideal location for exploring Snowdonia.
+There’s a wide range of accommodation options in Snowdonia to suit all budgets, from campsites and B&Bs to self-catering cottages and boutique hotels.
+We stayed in Betwys Garmon, on the A45 between Waunfawr and Rhyd-Ddu .
+Although this tiny hamlet doesn’t have many facilities in the village, it proved to be a great central base for exploring Snowdonia.

-Other good places to base yourself are Beddgelert or Betwys y Coed.
+Other excellent places to stay include Beddgelert and Betwys y Coed, both of which are consistently ranked among the best villages to visit in Snowdonia thanks to their beautiful settings and visitor-friendly facilities.
 You can find a good choice of self-catering cottages and guest houses on Booking.com.

 How to get to Snowdonia